 This is such a huge tradition for me that started with my grandma.
 I can’t wait to hear what you’re baking this holiday season.
 It’s the only time I actually enjoy baking!

 I scaled back cookies SO much last year – I’m excited to make some fun platters and boxes this year for friends and family.
 It’s one of my favorite things to do!

-In addition to baking every year, Lacy and I usually make some things together every year.
-That unfortunately won’t be happening in 2020 because of the current situation, but I make may a few of there on my own!
-Every year, we make a buche de noel together.
+For years, Lacy and I would make some things together.
+Every year, we’d make a buche de noel together.
 We usually do this at like 11 at night and it takes us way longer than we expect, haha.
 This bon appetit one is the best.
 We also ALWAYS make Tracy’s citrus peels and amaretto – I can’t pass those up.
 If I do the amaretto on my own, I will gift most of it to friends!
 Seriously we have made these things since the year Tracy posted them, so… a really long time.
 It’s so fun.

 Finally, we also make my version of whiskey pretzels!
 Everyone really loves these too.
 They are a fun snack to gift people.
 I also like to make a batch of my caramel chipotle chex mix and gift that too.

 Finally, here is my favorite holiday baking playlist!
 If you follow me on spotify (at howsweeteats), you can see all of my other holiday playlists too.

 Below is my ideal list of what I’d love to make!

 Always: the chocolate crinkle sprinkle cookies in The Pretty Dish.
 They are unbeatable!
 I also have a new sprinkle cookie coming next week.